 Circulation heaters are a type of immersion heater that fall under the in-line category heating variety owing to their design that allows for a wide range of power wattage densities.
-What makes these types of heaters special is that they are designed for specific types of fluid being heated.
+What makes these types of heaters special is that their design is for heating specific types of fluid.
 This means that process specifications like viscosity, flow rate and liquid temperature limits will already have been set for the circulation heater.
-Circulation heaters can be mounted both horizontally and vertically in the heating container depending on their application.
+Circulation heaters can mount both horizontally and vertically in the heating container depending on their application.

-It is common knowledge that circulation heaters are a very cost efficient solution to heating air, steam and common industrial gases like Nitrogen, Helium and Argon among others.
-This heater is also perfect for heating a wide range of gas mixtures and industrial elements like INCOLOY® metals and in core industrial processes such as enhancing safe operations in Stainless steel vessel heating and heating corrosive and flammable gases even at temperatures over 800°C.
+It is common knowledge that circulation heaters are a very cost-efficient solution to heating air, steam and common industrial gases like Nitrogen, Helium and Argon among others.
+This heater is also perfect for heating a wide range of gas mixtures and industrial elements like INCOLOY® metals.
+It’s also good for core industrial processes such as enhancing safe operations in Stainless steel vessel heating and heating corrosive and flammable gases even at temperatures over 800°C.

 Circulation heaters also come in handy when better quality steam and enthalpy is required in a heating process.
 Smaller circulation heaters are also commonly used in line loses in gas and steam generation and distribution processes.

 Among the most popular uses of circulation heaters in industrial processes is mildly heating corrosive solutions, with acidity values of between pH5 and pH9 with stainless steel elements and passivized stainless pipe construction.
 One of the highest performing heaters made out of INCOLOY and stainless steel provide long service life.
 Even when heating highly corrosive concoctions and elements such as sulfur laden oils.